 The playful German huskies inherit their boundless energy and enthusiasm from both parents.
 As more designer mixes flood the dog scene, these dogs stand out despite their oddly mixed name.
 If you’re thinking of adopting a loyal companion, you can strike gold with this unique dog!
 Read on to discover more about the German Shepherd Husky mix.

 German huskies are bold, intelligent, and rugged working dogs with a wolf-like appearance.
-Because of being hybrids, they aren’t a member of the American Kennel Club.
-However, they’re recognized by the American Canine Hybrid Club and the Dog Registry of America.
+Because they’re hybrids, they aren’t a member of the American Kennel Club.
+However, the American Canine Hybrid Club and the Dog Registry of America recognize them.

 The Origins of the German Shepherd Husky